 For decades, students at Jewish schools and schools throughout Los Angeles County have planted seedlings with TreePeople to celebrate this holiday.
 But these days, tree planting has become much more than a symbolic act.
 Can planting the right trees in the right places, and ensuring they survive, really save lives?
 Yes.

 Happiest of birthdays to you, trees!… Read more >>

 With the New Year comes lots of good intentions.
 Why not start with how you dispose of your holiday tree?
 If you’ve been thinking about trying to live a more sustainable lifestyle, you can look no further than your living room and that post-Christmas—or whatever holiday you celebrated—tree.

-Mulch it!
-While your tree was alive, it benefited the planet, and it can continue to contribute to a healthy ecosystem.
-Chipping up your tree is a great way to create vital organic matter that is ideal to put on top of the soil—similar to a natural forest.… Read more >>
+Rather than haul it out for the garbage collector, the best thing to do with your holiday tree is to mulch it.
+Chipping up your tree is a great way to create healthy, organic matter that is ideal to put on top of the soil—similar to what happens to dead trees in a natural forest.… Read more >>

 After working at TreePeople for five years, and attending many Citizen Forester events, I finally led my own tree planting.
 I’ve always known that TreePeople’s Citizen Foresters are amazing people, but I’ve never understood precisely what these volunteers go through to lead plantings in their neighborhoods.